Written by Ar. Ruchika Deshpande | Updated October 2025.

 - 19. Don’t be Afraid to Go Monochrome!

-- 20. Drape the Curtains
+- 20. Unique Balcony Garden Ideas by Draping the Curtains

-- 21. Curate a Meditation Area
+- 21. Curate a Calm Meditation Corner

 - FAQs